dm9gp/Elektrosluch/README.md

 To make the "Ear" you will need a Breadboard or Perfboard or print the PCB file (in the latest version) or have the PCB printed for you.
 You can locate the PCB file in "Fritzing" format from the extension .fzz.
 Open it in "Fritzing" (https://fritzing.org/) to first check it, modify it as you wish and then have it printed by a PCB printing service of your choice, such as AISLER (https://aisler.net/) in Germany.
-The file ending in .zip contains the same schematic but in Gerber (Extended Gerber RS-274X) format.
+The file "gerber-files <YYYYMMDD>.zip" contains the same schematic but in Gerber (Extended Gerber RS-274X) format.
 It can printed by a PCB printing service of your choice, such as JLCPCP (https://jlcpcb.com/) in HONG KONG, China, for example.

 You will also need the componets listed below.